CheriBerrie/CheriBerrie/README.md

-# Hello, I'm Berrie! 👋
+# Hello, I'm Cheri! 👋

 **If you have a request for a game that I should make a GUI for message me on discord (In bio!)**